The Stadium Of Light Like?

 |What Is It Like For Away Supporters?|

-Away fans are now housed in the Upper Tier of the North Stand at one end of the stadium, where around 3,000 fans can be housed.
+Away fans are now housed in the Upper Tier of the North Stand at one end of the stadium, where around 3,000 fans can be housed for league games.
+For cup games then up to 9,000 visiting supporters can be accommodated in this tier, if demand requires it).
 Although the facilities are fine in this area, you do have to climb a large number of flights of stairs to reach this top tier.
 It almost feels if this area has been 'tucked in' under the stadium roof, as it comes down over this section.
 It means that if you are sitting towards the back of the tier, then although you can see the pitch, you get a limited view of the majority of the rest of the stadium, giving the feeling of being a bit cut off from it all.
 On the food and drink front, then the club offer; Fish & Chips (£5.50), Various Pies (£2.50) including the Chicken Balti Pie, Pizza Pods (£2.50), Cornish Pasties (£2), Jumbo Sausage Rolls (£2).
 Alcohol is available in the form of Fosters (£3.10), Strongbow (£3.10) and John Smiths (£2.90).
 The Club also offer 2 Pies & 2 Pints for £10 (well that's me sorted, where's yours?).

 When people ask me which grounds are 'the best' to visit, then Sunderland inevitably comes out as one of my top five recommendations.
-On its day the place can be rocking, the PA system deafening (especially when the classical piece 'Dance Of The Knights' from Prokofiev's 'Romeo & Juliet' is played before the players come on to the pitch at the start of the game and U2's 'Elevation', as the teams come out of the tunnel) and the Sunderland supporters exceptionally friendly (I was even given a Sunderland shirt by one supporter!).
+On its day the place can be rocking, the PA system deafening (especially when the classical piece 'Dance Of The Knights' from Prokofiev's 'Romeo & Juliet' is played before the players come on to the pitch at the start of the game and the Futurehead's 'Beginning of the Twist', as the teams come out of the tunnel) and the Sunderland supporters exceptionally friendly (I was even given a Sunderland shirt by one supporter!).
 But bear in mind you are not allowed to swear inside the stadium, so if you persist you may find yourself being ejected from the ground!

 |Where To Drink?|